 Thanks for your kind comments and I am pleased that my weekly Q&A has been informative.

-Did you know that Frank invented the graphite shaft?
-Click here to see him talk to Gary Williams of The Golf Channel about his invention.
+Did you know that as well as the Frankly Frog Putter, Frank invented the graphite shaft?
+Click here to see him talk to Gary Williams of The Golf Channel about his game changing invention.